 Our Core Values

 1. Program Mission and Goals:

-Our mission is to increase the understanding, respect, and equality of Deaf, Deaf-Blind, and Hard of Hearing people and their diverse communities.
+Our mission is to increase the equity, equality, understanding, and respect of Deaf, Deaf-Blind, and Hard of Hearing people and their diverse communities.

 This mission is carried out by three inter-related goals: